Why women are burning out — and why it's not their fault

 That's a harder question.
 It has slower answers.
 But they're the ones that actually hold.

-Low Friction Living is built on a simple premise: the problem is not the woman.
+My coaching business is built on a simple premise: the problem is not the woman.
 It's the amount of friction her system is carrying.
 When you reduce friction — structural, cognitive, emotional, physical — capacity returns.
 Not through willpower.
 Through subtraction.

 Lianne Byrne